Depression as a Response to the World

 Depression as ‘pressing down’ your emotions

-In depression, emotions tend to be ‘saved up’ over a long period of time, particularly ones we have labelled ‘bad’.
+Whatever our circumstances, in depression, rather than using our emotions to motivate our ability to create change we instead tend to ‘save up’ these feelings over a long period of time, particularly ones we have labelled ‘bad’.
 By ‘saved up’ I mean left verbally unexpressed or unused for the valuable information and energy that they are.
-We develop habits around what we do with these feelings.
+Valuable, because it is precisely this energy that we might ordinarily mobilise in order to change unfavourable circumstances around us.
+Instead, we develop habits around what we do with these feelings.
 Anger, jealousy, envy, resentment, hatred, dread: these feelings tend to be unpleasant or uncomfortable when we become aware of them.
 They also tend to be rejected, censored and judged quite harshly by ourselves and others in our ‘let’s all be positive and happy’ society.
 And so we often keep them to ourselves.

 But ‘saving up’ or ‘pushing down’ difficult feelings can get us into trouble if it becomes a habit.
 This process of de-pressing feelings often manifests as tension in the body, pain, digestive problems, insomnia, loss of appetite, changes in behaviour and, most obviously, personal misery and suffering.
 The longer we do this to ourselves the worse we feel; the more hopeless we feel; the more angry, lost, numb, or dead we feel, until life no longer feels like it has any life left in it.